Harry Styles New Single: Will One Direction’s Rock Star Stun Directioners On April 7? [Opinion]

 “I think the world is going to be really shocked at what he comes up with.
 [It will] Blow the socks off the world.”

-Directioners brace themselves as they can only imagine the delights ahead.
+Directioners brace as they can only imagine the delights ahead for them.
 It’s going to be something different from One Direction.
-The album will be something old made new again, something unique and, most importantly, it is something from the heart of Harry Styles especially for his beloved Directioners.
+The album will be something old made new again, something unique and most importantly it is something from the heart of Harry Styles especially for his beloved Directioners.

 “[Harry Styles] has crafted a set that recalls the regal high-water mark of ’70s British rock, Bowie, and Queen in particular.”

 Harry Styles album’s mention in Hits Daily Double is significant.
 It means the current professionals in the industry are excited about the new album.
-It’s also been reported heavily that original rock ‘n’ roll royalty such Ringo Star, Sir Paul McCartney, Sir Elton John, Mick Jagger, and so many other icons of the era are in the One Direction rock star’s corner with advice and support.
+It’s also been reported heavily that the original rock and roll royalty, like Ringo Star, Sir Paul McCartney, Sir Elton John, Mick Jagger and so many other icons of the era are in the One Direction rock star’s corner, with advice and support.
 The original rock stars also believe in Styles.

 One Direction’s Harry Styles isn’t giving a hint of David Bowie or Queen in the new single trailer, but Directioners have it on good authority that Harry is about to rock.
 As AC/DC once said, “For those about to Rock We Salute You.”
-Hats off to Directioners entering the uncharted waters of Harry Styles new, authentic classic rock era.
+Hats off to Directioners entering the uncharted waters of Harry Styles new authentic classic rock era.
 It promises to be amazing.

 One Direction’s previous music was certainly nothing like Queen or David Bowie, nor has it been anything like the above AC/DC video.
 That was just a prep for One Direction fans, otherwise known as Directioners, about to get their feet wet and their socks ripped from their quivering bodies as they listen to Harry Styles’ new sound, which is reportedly a real shocker.

-So One Direction’s cute, sweet, and sexy little Harry Styles has turned serious rocker?
+So One Direction’s cute, sweet and sexy little Harry Styles has turned serious rocker?
 That is the rumor and the report from all the musicians who have heard it.
-There’s no bubblegum pop on the album, so Directioners are going to come of age with the new Harry Styles music.
+There’s no bubblegum pop on the album, and so Directioners are going to come of age on the new Harry Styles music.

 Will Harry Styles’ new single on April 7 be reflective of the album as a whole?
 Will it be at all reminiscent of One Direction, or will Styles really sound like Queen or Bowie, who really don’t sound that much alike?

-If Harry Styles’ plan to “Rock the world’s socks off” works, Directioners can be so proud of Harry.
+If Harry Styles’ plan to “Rock the world’s socks off” works, Directioners can be proud, so proud of Harry.
 Styles will be catapulted to a whole new level of appreciation.
 Harry Styles of One Direction has something to prove with this album, and that is that Styles totally rocks.

 RELATED REPORTS FROM THE INQUISITR